 The Compensation Committee determines non-employee director compensation, which the full Board reviews and approves upon recommendation from the Compensation Committee.
 When considering non-employee director compensation decisions, the Compensation Committee believes it is important to be informed as to current compensation practices of comparable publicly-held companies in the life sciences industry, especially to understand the demand and competitiveness for attracting and retaining an individual with each non-employee director's specific expertise and experience.
+Thus, the Compensation Committee considers recommendations from Arnosti based on an analysis of peer group Board compensation.
 Our compensation arrangements for our non-employee directors are set forth in our Non-Employee Director Compensation Policy (the "Director Compensation Policy").
 The Director Compensation Policy outlines cash and equity compensation automatically payable to non-employee members of the Board, unless such non-employee director declines receipt of such cash or equity compensation by written notice to us.
-Every other year, the Compensation Committee reviews our non-employee director compensation relative to industry practices.
-Based on this review, and guidance from Arnosti, upon recommendation of the Compensation Committee, effective February 1, 2018, the Board approved an amendment to the Director Compensation Policy to increase the size of the Subsequent Grant described below from 7,500 shares to 15,000 shares of Common Stock, and to increase the additional cash retainer paid to the members of the Audit Committee from \$7,500 annually to \$10,000 annually.
+The Compensation Committee reviews our non-employee director compensation relative to industry practices at least every other year, and the last review was done in February 2019.
+No changes to Director compensation were made in 2019.